catseye/Feedmark/README.markdown

 ### Write out to miscellaneous formats

-Output entries as JSON, indexed by entry, or by property.
+Output entries as JSON, indexed by entry, or by property, or by publication date

     bin/feedmark --dump-entries eg/*.md
     bin/feedmark --by-property eg/*.md
+    bin/feedmark --by-publication-date eg/*.md

-Output entries as Markdown, or HTML.
-Or lightly processed as a snippet of HTML or a Markdown Table of Contents.
+Output entries as Markdown, or HTML, or lightly processed into a Markdown Table of Contents.

     bin/feedmark --output-markdown eg/*.md
     bin/feedmark --output-html eg/*.md
-    bin/feedmark --output-html-snippet eg/*.md
     bin/feedmark --output-toc eg/*.md

 Motivation